ayixon/RaPDTool/README.md

 Kang, D. D., Li, F., Kirton, E., Thomas, A., Egan, R., An, H., & Wang, Z. (2019).
 MetaBAT 2: an adaptive binning algorithm for robust and efficient genome reconstruction from metagenome assemblies.
 PeerJ, 7, e7359. https://doi.org/10.7717/peerj.7359.

+# Acknowledgments

+This work was developed in the group of Dr. Ayixon Sánchez-Reyes

+  "Researchers for Mexico" Program-(CONACYT)-Institute of Biotechnology-National Autonomous University of Mexico

+We thank Ing.
+Roberto Paredo for his help in the development of this tool

+This work was funded in part by the project CF 2019 265222 (Fondo Institucional para el Desarrollo Científico, Tecnológico y de Innovación FORDECYT-PRONACES CONACYT- México)